Roshy Augustine

-Roshy Augustine (born 20 January 1969) is an Indian politician serving as the Member of the Legislative Assembly (M.L.A.) of the Kerala Legislative Assembly from Idukki since 2001.
-He is part of the Kerala Congress (M) party and is the current Minister for Irrigation, Command Area Development Authority, Ground Water Department, Water Supply and Sanitation Government of Kerala since 20 May 2021, under Pinarayi Vijayan's second term cabinet.
+Roshy Augustine (born 20 January 1969) is an Indian politician who has served as the Minister for Water Resources of Kerala since 2021.
+He is a Member of the Kerala Legislative Assembly representing Idukki since 2001.
+He is a member of the Kerala Congress (M) party.

 Personal life

-He was born to Augustine Thomas and Leelamma on 20 January 1969 at Pala.
+He was born to Leelamma and Augustine Thomas of the Cherunilathuchalil House on 20 January 1969 at Pala.
 He started his political career from his school level.
 He was the leader of Edakkoli Government High School Parliament, Unit President of Kerala Students Congress (M) in St. Thomas College, Pala, state general secretary and president of Kerala Students Congress (M), member of Kerala State Legal Aid and Advisory Board and director board member of Ramapuram Service Co-Operative Bank.
 Currently, he is the general secretary of Kerala Congress (M).